contacttoakhil/springboot2rest/README.md

 # springboot2rest
-Simple Spring Boot 2.0 Application with simple Rest api and Docker support
+This is a simple Spring Boot 2.0 Application which expose a simple rest API based on Spring JPA.
+It uses JDK 11 and Docker.

 There are various ways to [run](https://dzone.com/articles/five-ways-of-running-spring-boot-application) spring boot applications.